hashicorp/terraform-website/content/source/docs/cloud/migrate/index.html.md

 Refer to [Using Terraform Cloud](/docs/cli/configuring-terraform-cloud/index.html) in the Terraform CLI documentation for details about how to configure the `cloud` block and migrate state to one or more Terraform Cloud workspaces.

-~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise 2022_01 and later.
-Previous versions can use the [`remote` backend block](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.
+~> **Note**: The `cloud` block is available in Terraform v1.1 and later and Terraform Enterprise v202201 and later.
+Previous versions can use the [`remote` backend](/docs/language/settings/backends/remote.html) to configure the CLI workflow and migrate state.

 ## API Migration